 ‘Date of Transaction’ is the date when the transaction was made, which should match your receipt.

 ‘Card Used’ helps you identify which card was used for a transaction.
 If you have additional cardholders each card number will be itemised separately.
-If you have a linked American Express card to your account it will also appear here.
-To check which card was used, match the Card Used to the last 4 digits on the plastic card.
+To check which card was used, match the card used to the last 4 digits on the plastic card.